Skip to content

 [IV] Special methods

-The above said three methods are the most commonly used methods for majority of microbes.
-There are also some special methods which are used only for restricted type of microbes.
+The above said three methods are the most commonly used methods for the majority of microbes.
+There are also some special methods that are used only for the restricted type of microbes.
 These methods are as follows:

-2. Single cell isolation.
-Single cells can be isolated by a micromanipulator by which very fine glass pipettes can be manipulated mechanically in the filed of microscope.
+2. Single-cell isolation.
+Single cells can be isolated by a micromanipulator by which very fine glass pipettes can be manipulated mechanically in the field of the microscope.
 Droplets containing individual bacterial cells are deposited on a coverglass in a special chamber.
 The droplets are then transferred by sterile micropipettes to suitable nutrient media.

 Staining of Bacteria